Popular words in English. A list of basic English words for live communication. Greetings and farewells

 • In fiction and scientific text

-If you have not studied the language professionally, do not despair.
-You have the opportunity to master it on your own and on your own, using only the Internet and a list of the most popular, basic and necessary lexical units.
+If you haven't learned the language professionally, don't despair.
+You have the opportunity to master it independently and on your own, using only the Internet and a list of the most popular, basic and necessary lexical units.

 In this article you will find word tables with translations and lists of the most commonly used phrases and words.
-Make it a rule to learn some part of the vocabulary every day.
+Make it a rule to learn some vocabulary every day.
 Even one or two words will be enough.

 Words for learning “basic” English

-If you are a “newbie” in learning English, do not immediately try to master the professional and even the intermediate level.
-Starting small will lead to greater success.
-English words of the Elementary class will help you learn easily, gradually delving into the meaning of sentences and entire texts.
+If you are a “newbie” in learning English, do not try to immediately master the professional or even intermediate level.
+Starting small will help you achieve greater success.
+Words in English from the Elementary class will help you learn easily, gradually understanding the meaning of sentences and entire texts.

 • Numbers